PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 Agent started!
 ```

-This Kubernetes deployment runs the Orion API and UI servers in one container and the agent process in another container, both using pre-built Prefect container images.
+This Kubernetes deployment runs the Orion API and UI servers, creates a [work queue](/concepts/work-queues/), and starts and agent &mdash; all within the cluster.

-## Forwarding Orion ports to Kubernetes
+## Configure the Orion API on Kubernetes

-Next, we'll run a flow in Kubernetes.
-But before we do, we need to make sure of two things:
+To interact with the Prefect Orion API running in Kubernetes, we need to make sure of two things:

-- The `prefect` command knows to talk to the Orion API running Kubernetes
+- The `prefect` command knows to talk to the Orion API running in Kubernetes
-- We can visit the Orion UI, running in Kubernetes
+- We can visit the Orion UI running in Kubernetes

+### Forward ports

-To do this, use the `kubectl port-forward` command to forward a port on your local machine to an open port within the cluster.
+First, use the `kubectl port-forward` command to forward a port on your local machine to an open port within the cluster.

 ```bash
 kubectl port-forward deployment/orion 4200:4200